based on standard parts

 iGEM Around the World

 iGEM is a truly international event with teams coming from all over the world.
-The United States, Canada, Chile, Kazakhstan, Japan, South Korea, Egypt, South Africa, Mexico, Brazil, Germany, France, and Australia are only some of the countries that will participate in iGEM 2015.
+The United States, Canada, Chile, Pakistan, Japan, South Korea, Egypt, Bulgari, Mexico, Brazil, Germany, France, and Australia are only some of the countries that participated in iGEM 2016.

-The map bellow shows all the approved teams for iGEM 2015.
-You can also see the complete list of 2015 teams here.
+The map below shows all the approved teams for iGEM 2016.
+You can also see the complete list of 2016 teams here.

 Teams are encouraged to go beyond the bench. iGEM teams incorporate ethics, sustainability, social justice and education to their projects by reaching out to their communities, performing risk assessment and proposing new laws and regulations.
 Successful projects consider how to contribute to the world surrounding them.